Acute Care Nursing Certificate Program

 • Practice within the scope of professional, legal and ethical standards, organization policies and best practices in acute care nursing.

-• Establish and maintain therapeutic relationships with patients, families and/or substitute decision makers to optimize patient and family-centred critical care.
+• Establish and maintain therapeutic relationships with patients, families and/or substitute decision makers to optimize patient and family-centered acute care.

 • Assess, analyze and monitor data for patients with complex, multi-system problems in order to anticipate early deterioration in patient’s condition, establish priorities and plan interventions.